Maharashtra coop dept directs housing societies to draft pet policy; BMC releases 2025 guidelines

 Pets in housing society: Dog license must in Navi Mumbai

 The Navi Mumbai Municipal Corporation (NMMC) has mandated all pet parents living in the Navi Mumbai jurisdiction to have a valid dog license.
-The municipal body recently implemented the NMMC Dog Tax regulation 1993, as part of rules for People who keep dogs as pets without license will be penalised heavily, the local body mentioned.
+The municipal body recently implemented the NMMC Dog Tax regulation 1993, as part of rules for people who keep dogs as pets without license will be penalised heavily, the local body mentioned.
 The licenses can be applied online through the NMMC portal https://www.nmmc.gov.in/.
-You can apply for the license by clicking on citizen services and selecting health department.
+You can apply for the license by clicking on citizen services and selecting Health Department.

 Pet policy for society

 With a surge in the number of people keeping pets, such as dogs, and animal lovers showing empathy by feeding street dogs, there have been reports of conflicts between pet owners and non-pet owners, Resident Welfare Associations (RWAs) or Apartment Owners’ Associations.
-To safeguard the interests of non-pet owners, the Maharashtra state cooperatives department has instructed housing societies to frame a pet policy.
+To avoid this conflict the BMC has framed necessary guidelines.

-Housing societies’ rules for pets: Key points
+Housing societies’ rules for pets: Key points outlined by BMC

 Based on the Animal Welfare Board of India (AWBI) Guidelines, 2015, mentioned are the recommendations for the various stakeholders of the pet policy.

 When the RWA frames the policy, detailed below are points they should heed to with respect to pet dogs and their owners who are residents of the society.
-While framing the pet policy, no bye-laws can be made or amended that are different from what the law of the land speaks.
+While framing the pet policy, no bye-laws can be made or amended that are different from what the law of the land states.

 1) Pet dog ban in society

 Even after getting majority support from non-pet owners, RWA cannot legally ban keeping of pet dogs in a housing society.
 RWA cannot decide that an owner can keep small dogs but can’t keep large dogs.
 These bans cannot be proposed on the basis of dog barking that may/may not disturb non-pet owners.
-However, note that under Cruelty to Animals Act, 1960, animals that cannot be legally kept captive cannot be kept as pets in a housing society.
-The same goes for wild and dangerous animals.

 2) Lift usage by pet dogs in society

 The RWA cannot disallow pets from the use of lifts.
 Also, no charges can be imposed by the RWAs on pet owners for using lifts.
-However, pet owners should consider and not object to use of ‘alternate’ lifts, if there is more than one working lift in a building, which is conveniently accessible.
+However, pet owners should consider and not object to the use of ‘alternate’ lifts, if there is more than one working lift in a building, which is conveniently accessible.

 3) Access to society parks